khulnasoft/integrations-core/traffic_server/README.md

 ## Overview

-This check monitors [Traffic Server][1] through the Datadog Agent.
+This check monitors [Traffic Server][1] through the Khulnasoft Agent.

-Enable the Datadog-Apache Traffic Server integration to:
+Enable the Khulnasoft-Apache Traffic Server integration to:

 - Ensure the availability and performance of online resources, such as websites and applications.
 - Track metrics such as hits, volume, and changes in traffic to websites and applications.